wacmkxiaoyi/Xenon-UI/README.md

 		self.menu1()
 		self.menu2()
 	def show(self): #Default page
-		#This function means that as soon as you open XUI, the contents of this directory will be displayed
+		#This function means that as soon as XUI is opened, the contents of this directory will be displayed.
-		#you have to define default menu with the attribute of <class page>, such as self.menu1
+		#You must use the attributes of <class page> to define the default menu, such as self.menu1
 		self.tkobj.open_smb(None,self.fmbindex)
 		self.tkobj.open_ro(None,self.fmbindex,self.menu1)
 ```